 Plug in hybrid (PHEV) – A vehicle which can be powered both by electric and a conventional diesel/petrol.
 It can both be plugged in and fuelled conventionally.
 The vehicle is driven by either or both engines to generate maximum efficiency, e.g. Toyota Prius Plug-in.

 Conventional hybrid – In a sense, the opposite of the range extended EV, these vehicles have a conventional petrol/diesel engine and supporting electric motor e.g. Peugeot 3008 Hybrid.

 Whilst they generally cost more to buy than a conventional vehicle, drivers benefit from a government grant of up to £4,500 per car from March 2016 and lower running costs.
 Fully electric vehicles and plug-in hybrids are also exempt from the London congestion charge and become particularly cost effective for higher mileage drivers where their daily distance travelled is within the vehicles range or where charging is available at work.
-The range of modern electric vehicles has been increasing over recent years and the latest consumer models, such as the Renault Zoe or BMW i3, have a range of up to 130 miles on a full charge.
+The range of modern electric vehicles has been increasing over recent years and the latest consumer models, such as the Renault Zoe, have a range of 250 miles on a full charge.

 EVs are usually extremely quiet to drive and, thanks to producing no exhaust emission, do not contribute to local pollution levels.
 They cannot however be considered emission free, since generating electricity in the UK produces greenhouse gases which translate into CO2 emissions of on average 70g/km for fully electric cars.

 Charge times vary from model to model but there are three options for charging electric cars either in your home or at a public charging station.

 - 'Slow' points use a standard 13 amp supply (8+ hours for full charge)

 - 'Fast' points use single or three-phase 32 amps supply (4-6 hours)